VanzJTutorials/MikroTik-Scheduler-to-Send-Email-a-Backup/README.md

 2) Create a sceduler and paste the script on the on-event field.

 Note:
-If you receive an email notification warning, please enable the less secure app. https://myaccount.google.com/lesssecureapps
+If you didn't receive an email notification warning, please enable the less secure app. https://myaccount.google.com/lesssecureapps

 For detailed guide watch the Video Guide.